Robust subspace recovery by Tyler's M-estimator: Preliminaries

 \section{Preliminaries}

-Our analysis relies on basic concepts from the geometry of $\PSD(D)$ and the geodesic convexity.
-For this purpose, in Section~\ref{sec:background_spsd} we present a brief summary of the geometry of $\SPSD(D)$ and in Section~\ref{sec:background_convex} we introduce the definition and some properties of geodesic convexity.
-For more details we refer the reader to \cite{bhatia2007positive,udriste1994convex} on the geometry of $\PSD(D)$ and the geodesic convexity.
+Our analysis of $F(\bSigma)$ relies on the property of geodesic convexity and the geometry of $\PSD(D)$.
+To make this paper self-contained, in Section~\ref{sec:background_spsd} we present a brief summary of the geometry of $\PSD(D)$ and in Section~\ref{sec:background_convex} we introduce the definition of geodesic convexity.
+For more details on the geometry of $\PSD(D)$ and geodesic convexity, we refer the reader to \cite{bhatia2007positive,udriste1994convex}.